ropensci/taxize/revdep/README.md

 ```
 checking package dependencies ...
 NOTE
-Packages suggested but not available for checking:
+Packages suggested but not available for checking: ‘rrdf’ ‘Sxslt’
-  ‘rrdf’ ‘rfigshare’ ‘knitcitations’ ‘phylobase’ ‘Sxslt’
 ```

 ## rnoaa (0.7.0)